 | Density altitude | pressure altitude + 120 ร (OAT โ ISA temp in °C) |

-Reading it off real weather?
-Try the free METAR Decoder ยท check conditions with Can I Fly Now?
+Pulling these numbers from live weather?
+Practice reading them with the free METAR Decoder ยท size up today's conditions with Can I Fly Now?